MicheleTobias/OpenSourceCartography/README.md

 **This workshop needs the following updates**
 - [ ] Review instructions with new software versions
-- [ ] Add print composter instructions
+- [ ] Add print composer instructions

 *****